 Rabbit Bot Fly (Cuterebra buccata)

-Detailing the identifying qualities of the Rabbit Bot Fly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Rabbit Bot Fly.

 Updated: 6/28/2016; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The parasitic Rabbit Bot Fly doesn't bite, but its maggots are a nuisance to lagomorphs and other small mammals unfortunate enough to cross paths with them.